syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Tooltip

-When you move the cursor to the particular cell it provides an information about the corresponding cell value.
+When you move the cursor over the particular cell it provides an information about the corresponding cell value.

 ### Template

 Tooltip Property accepts the template to be shown when hovering Grid column cells.

-You can render any type of Render template and assign the script template id in the [`tooltip`](http://help.syncfusion.com/js/api/ejgrid#members:columns-tooltip "tooltip") property.
+You can provide either as direct template or templateID to the tooltip property.

 The following code example describes the above behavior.